empalmer/StatsFlashcards/README.md

 The pdf files have an overview of all the flashcards, but are not intended to be used to study

+## In progress flashcards
+### Theory
+ - Theory 1
+ - Theory 2
+ - Theory 3
+ - Useful math facts
+ - Distribution relationships

+ ## Methods
+ - Methods 1 (done up to two sample binary response )
+ - Methods 2
+ - Methods 3

 ## My workflow to use these flashcards:
 - Make sure the latex header matches the document: Go Tools>Manage Note Types> Options, and paste the correct latex header in the Header section
 - Import the .tex flashcard file from the main screen by clicking Import file
 - Make sure the "Deck" selected is the one intended to import to - You can either select or add a deck at this time
 - Make sure all LaTeX has been rendered by Tools>Check Media...
+Click Render LaTeX
 - Click Sync
 - You should be able to access these flashcards anywhere!